matjos/ninjabook-nodejs/README.md

 1. Clone the repo
 2. Run on the cloned copy: `npm install`
+3. Symlink the app with: `npm link`
-3. Run the app with: `node app.js`
+4. Run the app and list the commands with: `ninjabook help`

 The following commands are available:

-* `node app.js update` - Updates the data
+* `ninjabook update` - Updates the data
-* `node app.js stack` - Prints out the ninja StackOverflow rep highscore
+* `ninjabook stack` - Prints out the ninja StackOverflow rep highscore

 ## License